anandchakru-archives/niview/README.md

 The mustache template to define the DOM structure of the invite.

-## Before a Pull Request
+## Before you submit a Pull Request

 - Ensure you update the .src/assets/thumbnail-.jpg files to reflect the changes.
 - Ensure the minified version is not too heavy.
 - Test the design in all different screen sizes.
-- For thumbnail generation, use `screenshot.js`, but be aware that it is very primitive.
+- For thumbnail generation, use `npm run thumb`, but be aware that it is very primitive.